luiscarlosgph/how-to/nvidia-driver/README.md

 7. Press `Ctrl+Alt+F4`, a black screen will appear in front of you with a terminal asking you to `login:`.
 Write your username, click Enter, write your password, click Enter again.
 Now you are logged in and should see a terminal.

 8. Kill graphical processes:
+   Now you need to kill your display manager.
+It is possible that you have no idea what a display manager is, in that case you might want to read [this](https://itsfoss.com/display-manager).
+It might also happen that you do not know which display manager you are using.
+Two typical ones are [lightdm](https://en.wikipedia.org/wiki/LightDM) and [GDM](https://en.wikipedia.org/wiki/GNOME_Display_Manager), but if you are not sure just kill them all:
    ```
    $ sudo /etc/init.d/gdm3 stop
    $ sudo /etc/init.d/lightdm stop
    ```

+   Naturally, when you run the command to kill the display manager that you do not have you will see a message like `command not found`, no worries, keep killing them.

 6. Remove old NVIDIA drivers that might be installed in your system: